ix5/sx-docs/content/docs/fake-treble.md

 Do not flash Sony’s software binary image again now, all the needed blobs are already included in <code>vendor.img</code> for you!
 </div>

+### Going back to regular builds
+You need to unset `PRODUCT_FAKE_TREBLE_BUILD` in `customization-noproduct.mk`
+and:
+- Undo the `revert: liblights: Migrate to kernel 4.14 LED class for RGB tri-led` commit in `device/sony/common` in case you want to build for 4.14 devices like the `tama` or `kumano` platform
+- Undo `dtsi: tone: conjure oem into /vendor` in `kernel/sony/msm-4.9/kernel` in case you want to build non-treble `tone` builds again

 <div class="message">
 After you've flashed your fake treble build, you need to re-flash the regular